 Prometheus.
 In addition, OpenTelemetry supports a wire protocol known as

-your choice of analysis tools.
+of analysis tools.

 In addition to open source tools such as Jaeger or Prometheus, a growing list of companies support ingesting telemetry data from OpenTelemetry.
 Please see this page for more details.